Night sky notes for June 2019 Geoff Mitchell

-The June night sky shows almost continuous twilight, the summer solstice on June 21st marks the shortest night.
+The June night sky shows almost continuous twilight, the summer solstice on June 21st marks the shortest night, the start of summer in the northern and the start of winter in the southern hemisphere.
 The bright conditions limit observations to the planets and brighter stars.

-Scorpius [The Scorpion] in part is visible low in the south as twilight fades.
+Scorpius [The Scorpion] the upper part of the `head and claws `marked by three stars is visible low in the south as twilight fades.
 Use binoculars to see the myriad of stars in these rich star clouds, best seen on clear dark moonless evenings from darker locations outside the town or remember to take your binoculars with you if you’re on your holidays.
-The red star Antares, as the name means `rival to Mars ` currently this can be compared with the planet Mars which rises around midnight during the month and is currently located in the constellation of Capricornus.
-Mars reaches opposition in July but is placed very low in UK skies.
+The red star Antares, as the name means `rival to Mars ` Also in the constellation is a nice globular cluster M4 just west of Antares and M80 a binocular field of view to the north west of Antares,

-The summer night sky contains many fine objects to view for the enthusiast in the midnight hours but also has a few notable events of special interest.
-During June look to the NW some 90 to 120 minutes after sunset or to the NE 90 minutes similarly before sunrise.
+The summer night sky contains many fine objects to view for the enthusiast in the midnight hours but also has a few notable events of special interest this month.
+However during June look to the northwest some 90 to 120 minutes after sunset or to the northeast 90 minutes similarly before sunrise.
 This when the Sun is just below the horizon during the summer months , under favourable conditions extremely high clouds at 80 km altitude known as Noctilucent Cloud (NLC) may be seen.
 NLC’s show a bluish colour and also show filamentary structure.

 In the south west the constellation of Virgo as twilight fades contains the white star Spica and the Virgo Cluster of Galaxies , the light sky conditions however mean that even at midnight the fainter objects are `difficult ` to view even with larger aperture telescopes.